UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 #### Topics

 - Functions example in plotting, add data to a dataframe?
-- DRY principle
-- Keyword arguments
+- Keyword arguments (default)
 - Docstrings
 - Multiple return values
 - Demonstrate how to import classes and functions for different python libraries
 - Lambda
+- Unit testing

 #### Learning Outcomes